kuhball/drehding/readme.md

 		- LED1_intervals = [500, 100, 200, 500]
 	- wraps around after the end

-- write a function to detrmine the rounds-per-minute/second/micros
+- write a function to detrmine the rounds-per-minute/second/micros [done]
 	- count interrupts with interrupt counter
 	- add computeRpm function to loop
 	- uses time to read time passed, reads interrupt counter, divides by interrupts-per-round, divides by time in seconds, rounds